ClappeB/ClappeB/README.md

 I like open source software and want to participate in one or more.

-I am constantly learning new things and gaining new skills as I want to be sharp on my domain.
+I am constantly learning new things as I want to be sharp in my domain.

 If you want to reach me, just send an email to :
       📧 bruno.clappe@viacesi.fr